-As an eCommerce owner, are you doing enough to address and overcome your customers’ fears?
+As an eCommerce owner, are you doing enough to address and overcome your customers’ concerns?
 If not, don’t worry – we’ll explain how you can protect your customers by using PCI compliance.
 We’ll also make sure you understand the ins and outs of PCI compliance, the steps to get started, and the penalties for not meeting PCI standards.

-PCI Compliance was established in 2006 to help protect businesses from credit card fraud.
-It was established by five of the largest major payment brands (Visa, Mastercard, American Express, Discover and JCB) in an effort to increase control over where cardholder data is stored, processed or transmitted for websites that take payment online.
+PCI compliance was established in 2006 to help protect businesses from credit card fraud.
+It was established by five of the largest major payment brands (Visa, Mastercard, American Express, Discover, and JCB) in an effort to increase control over where cardholder data is stored, processed, or transmitted for websites that take payment online.

 In short, PCI compliance is a set of security standards used to help protect consumers’ credit card data whenever they make a purchase online.

 While PCI compliance is not a federal law in the United States, it is strongly enforced by the major card brands listed above.
-It applies to all individuals, businesses or organizations that accept, transmit or store cardholder data.
+It is a security standard that applies to all individuals, businesses, or organizations that accept, transmit, or store cardholder data.

-Regardless of whether you are a small, one-person business or a large enterprise, if you accept, store and transmit cardholder data, then you need to be PCI compliant.
+Regardless of whether you are a small, one-person business or a large enterprise, if you accept, store, and transmit cardholder data, then you need to be PCI compliant.
 The same holds true for whether you collect $20 in payment per year or $20,000,000 – meeting PCI compliance standards is a must.

-Even if you do not “sell” anything online, your business might still be required to follow PCI DSS requirements.
-For example, in order to start a free trial with Netflix, individuals are required input their payment information as part of the trial process.
-While the customer is not being charged during the free trial period, Netflix is storing their payment information, and therefore needs to protect that data via PCI compliance.
+Even if you do not “sell” anything online, your business might still be required to follow the requirements.
+For example, in order to start a free trial with Netflix, individuals are required to input their payment information as part of the trial process.
+While the customer is not being charged during the free trial period, Netflix is storing their payment card data, and therefore needs to protect that data via PCI compliance.

-First you will start by identifying the self-assessment questionnaire you are required to complete.
+First, you will start by identifying the self-assessment questionnaire you are required to complete.
 The self-assessment you complete will depend on your business and how you accept payment online.
 For example, eCommerce merchants who outsource payment processing will complete a different questionnaire than merchants who take payment over the phone.

-However, there are companies that specialize in making the PCI Compliance questionnaire process as easy as possible by providing a simplified questionnaire.
+However, there are companies that specialize in making the PCI DSS compliance questionnaire process as easy as possible by providing a simplified questionnaire.
 These companies will use logic to pre-populate responses for you by section, which may save you a significant amount of time.